golf41101/Suchet/README.md

 # Suchet
-I am a Fraud Analyst Now looking for Data Scientist job.
+I am a Fraud MIS/analyst passionate insights or data trends.
+Currently looking for Oppornity in Data Scientist job.